2021-2022 Regional Board Elections

 - Serve on at least one Committee, be informed on the purpose and goals of the committee and participate actively in discussion and Committee work as appropriate.
 Information about RDoC’s Committees can be found here.

-- Board members can serve as a Board liaison on one of RDoC’s Project Teams, acting as Advises and supports the Team Lead in the development and implementation of the Team’s workplan and projects, and providing updates to the Board on behalf of the Team.
+- Board members can serve on one of RDoC’s Teams.
 The work of the Project Teams are based on Areas of Focus determined by the Board and may vary from year to year.

 - Maintain good relations with the RDoC community and its stakeholders while respecting confidentiality requirements of privileged information.

 - Express the policies and decisions of the Board in public life and in interactions with members and other stakeholders (when one is representing or could reasonably be perceived to be representing RDoC).

 - Be an ambassador for RDoC to its members.
 Board members are the face of RDoC, particularly at the local level.